HACKER SAFE certified sites prevent over 99.9% of hacker crime.

 Does Builder take advantage of multi-core processors?

 Absolutely.
 The build algorithm was parallelized starting in version 1.2.0.
 This means Builder will take full advantage of all available cores on a multi-core machine.
 Because of this and the implementation of a more efficient strategy evaluation algorithm, version 1.2.0 is up to 25 times faster on multi-core computers than prior versions.
+The parallel processing algorithms were further improved for version 2.1.
+Currently, the program does not utilize GPU processing.

 How long does it take to build a strategy?